sam0BTC/sam0BTC/README.md

 I'm a beginner programmer eager to explore the world of software development.
 I believe in learning by doing, so I’m constantly working on small coding challenges.

 ## 🔥 Current Focus
 - Learning **Python** and mastering the basics
 - Understanding **Git & GitHub** for version control
+- Being a verified web developer.

 ## 🎯 My Future Plans
 - Build interactive projects
 - Learn web development (HTML, CSS, JavaScript)
+- Learning more on back-end development

 ## 📩 Let's Connect